The Cache object is used to cache the X-Particles system.

 - a cache may take up a LOT of memory - the more particles you have, the more cacheable objects you have, and the longer the scene, the more memory is used

-- cached scene files on disk may be very large and take a few seconds to load or save
+- with internal caching, cached scene files on disk may be very large and take a few seconds or even minutes to load or save